limoncello-php/framework/components/JsonApiClient/readme.md

 ```

 Methods `onlyFields`, `withFilters`, `withSorts` and `withPagination` are fully shown in the example above and can accept 1 or more input parameters.

+Methods `enableEncodeUri` / `disableEncodeUri` enable and disable encoding query parameters after `?` mark in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
+By default query parameters will be encoded.

 ```javascript
 builder